danielmiessler/fabric/patterns/rate_value/system.md

 - In order for a given piece of content to register as a valid Value Instance, it must satisfy both of the following criteria:

-1. Hit the maximum level of value on the scale of value above.
-So it must score a 5/5 in value quality.
+1. Hit the "Notable" level of value on the scale of value above.
+So it must score a 4/5 in value quality.

-2. It must relate to one or more of the following topics:
+2. It must ALSO relate to one or more of the following topics:

 - The improvement of human flourishing
+- Human creativity
+- Human productivity
+- Human health
 - Applying AI to human problems
 - Life improvement using AI
 - New ideas related to human flourishing